drelhaj/OsmanReadability/README.md

 <h3>How to run</h3>
+You can download the latest releiese "runnable.zip" and unzip the file contents into a directory then double click Osman.jar to run the system, which will open a in a Graphical User Interface (GUI) window, so no programming needed.

-Class TestOSMAN shows how to measure OSMAN readability for text with and without diacritics.
+Otherwise, Class TestOSMAN shows how to measure OSMAN readability for text with and without diacritics.
 Method calculateOsman(String text) can be called using an instance from the class <b>OsmanReadability</b>. users can also add and remove diacritics using <b>addTashkeel(String text)</b> and <b>removeTashkeel(String text)</b>.